MYSTERY SCIENCE THEATER 3000

 End: Servo and Crow make prank phone calls and Crow explains doggie-do.

-Joe’s notes: This is the earliest KTMA episode that has been found by fans, and it’s quite different from later shows.
+Joe’s notes: This is the earliest KTMA episode that has been found by fans, and it’s quite different from the show we know.
 The Mads have not yet appeared, and Josh’s Servo speaks with a high-pitched Kermit the Frog-type squeak, very different from the laconic “seen-it done-it” voice he later adopted for the character.
-[Note: every week we will try to include comments from Joe Barlow, who created our most recent version of our KTMA episode guide.]

-• First of all, I want to extend a big thank you to Joe Barlow, who years ago sat through all these shows and put together a fine first draft of this section of the episode guide, which is now about to be thoroughly revised and extended.
+• First of all, I want to extend a big thank you to my pal Joe Barlow, who years ago sat through all these shows and put together a fine first draft of this section of the episode guide, which has now been thoroughly revised and extended.
 He did a great job and we will be eternally grateful.

 • Servo just kind of pops up behind the seat at the beginning of the first theater segment, and he seems capable of getting in and out of the theater on his own power, though Joel does carry him a couple of times.